Matt Jeneroux: Health Shadow Minister

 As a federal MP, Jeneroux is the Conservative Party of Canada Shadow Minister for Health.

 As Health Canada Shadow Minister, Jeneroux has received praise for being the first to raise concerns in Parliament on the urgency of COVID-19 and lack of preparedness of the Public Health Agency of Canada.
-He's also been relentless in his pursuit to have Dr. Bruce Aylward from the World Health Organization appear before the Parliamentary committee responsible for investigating Canada's response to COVID-19.
-Even going as far as issuing a rare House of Commons summons to have him appear.
+He has also sought to have Dr. Bruce Aylward from the World Health Organization appear before the Parliamentary committee responsible for investigating Canada's response to COVID-19.